Liquorice pudding

 Making liquorice syrup Slaking cornflour and milk

-Click here to save Nigella’s liquorice pudding to Pinterest
+Click here or on the image below to save Nigella’s liquorice pudding to Pinterest

 Nigella's liquorice pudding recipe